Our Team

 Executive Director

 Kellen Boice was born and raised in Sioux Falls, SD.
 She graduated in 2000 from Roosevelt High School where she excelled in Marketing, Photography, Theatre and Graphic Art.
 Following high school, she started working full-time as a studio photographer for Harold’s Photo Center and freelancing weddings and seniors portraits.
 From 2004 – 2007 Kellen attended the Art Institute of Phoenix, graduating with a BA in Advertising.
 After graduation, she started work as a marketing representative and in-house graphic designer for a master-planned community in Peoria, AZ.
 In 2011 she moved back to Sioux Falls to be closer to family and in 2014 started her role as Executive Director for the Sioux Falls Design Center where she worked hosting events to support and elevate the design community.
 November of 2019, she left the Design Center and started as the Executive Director for the Sioux Falls Arts Council.
-Kellen sits on the Visual Arts Commission for the City of Sioux Falls, is an inaugural member of the Dakota State University Digital Arts and Design Advisory Board for 2021-22, and board member for the Friends of McKennan Park Neighborhood Association.
+Kellen sits on the Visual Arts Commission for the City of Sioux Falls, is an inaugural member of the Dakota State University Digital Arts and Design Advisory Board for 2021-22, and board member for the Friends of McKennan Park Neighborhood Association and recently graduated from the Minneapolis College of Art in Design with a Masters in Creative Leadership.

 Joel Rische